vfarcic/vfarcic.github.io/articles/devops-assembly-line.md

 A long time ago in a galaxy far, far away, someone came up with a brilliant idea.
 "Why don't we do the same thing as manufacturing.
 We'll design a linear process that will be bullet-proof and will result in high-quality software being delivered to our customers fast."
 Now, for the sake of clarity, the idea came from Winston W. Royce as a description of a flawed, non-working model.
 But, be it as it may, we adopted it nevertheless, and we started calling it the Waterfall process.
 So, how does it work?

 The process, in spite of some variations, is linear.
 Analysts figure out what users need.
 They write specifications and give them to developers.
 They write code that makes those requirements a working software.
-They, in turn, are not to be trusted, so they pass it on to testers that validate the software against the requirements.
+Developers, in turn, are not to be trusted, so they pass it on to testers that validate the software against the requirements.
 Once testers are finished, they deliver it to operators, who install that software in production.
 Just to be on the safe side, the last stage is maintenance.
 Just as cars sometimes malfunction, our software often contains some undesirable effects which are fixed after its delivered to its users.
 The whole process would take only a couple of years or, if we're very good at our jobs and very lucky, sometimes just months.

 The major problem with the Waterfall process and its assembly line is that **it never worked**.
 And yet, we were repeating it over and over again.
 We do a project, and it fails either by not having sufficient quality, or by being more expensive, or by missing deadline (by months or years), or (the most common outcome) by not delivering things that users want.
 The first project would fail, and we'd to the second using the same process.
 When the second failed, we did the third.
 And so on and so forth, until we retire.
 Every once in a while, we would be successful.
 But, those were either exceptions or we'd "fake" the plan to make sure that it works.
 By fake, I mean double the estimates and rewrite the requirements so that we can say "look, we delivered on time, and it's what you want." **What users wanted was in most cases not what users needed.**